SaadBaig/pqcscan/README.md

 Each handshake goes through the full lifecycle: key exchange, encrypted extensions, certificate verification, and Finished messages.
 The tool also tests [TLS_FALLBACK_SCSV](https://www.rfc-editor.org/rfc/rfc7507) (RFC 7507) to check if the server detects version downgrade attempts.

 ### Level 3: Risk Assessment
-Compares handshake results to detect **downgrade attacks** (server chose classical when PQC was offered) and runs a **Harvest Now, Decrypt Later** risk assessment with eight heuristic checks:
+Compares handshake results to detect **downgrade attacks** (server chose classical when PQC was offered) and runs a quantum risk assessment with eight heuristic checks:

 | Check | What it detects | Severity |
 |---|---|---|